-- The applicant must have completed basic education (Comprehensive school) - The applicant must have at least a category B driving licence and have completed advanced driving training (if the driving licence was obtained before 1 July 2018) - The applicant must be 18 years of age before the course begins - the applicant's health must satisfy the health requirements set for group 2 for having a driving licence (Act on Driving Licences, Section 18) and allow him/her to handle aviation fuels. - no aggravated traffic offences committed in the past two years - Applicants must be Finnish citizens and have an adequate command of the Finnish language https://asiointi.puolustusvoimat.fi intti.fi > About to enter into the military? > Air Force's Special Programmes > Military Driver Course
+- The applicant must have completed basic education (Comprehensive school). - The applicant must have at least a category B driving licence and have completed advanced driving training (if the driving licence was obtained before 1 July 2018). - The applicant must be 18 years of age before the course begins. - The applicant's health must satisfy the health requirements set for group 2 for having a driving licence (Act on Driving Licences, Section 18) and allow him/her to handle aviation fuels. - No aggravated traffic offences committed in the past two years. - Applicants must be Finnish citizens and have an adequate command of the Finnish language.

+To apply, use the Finnish Defence Forces E-Service: asiointi.puolustusvoimat.fi/ intti.fi > About to enter into the military? > Air Force's Special Programmes > Military Driver Course